wonsunahn/CS1541_Project2/README.md

 work in exactly the same way as explained during the lecture.
 Please review the lecture if you don't remember.

+The processor pipeline has a write-buffer to maintain pending stores.
+The write-buffer allows store instructions which may potentially suffer a long delay to commit immediately as long as there is space in the write-buffer.
+While the store is pending, load instructions that hit on the pending store can return immediately as well.
+The write-buffer is assumed to be fully associative (as is true in most processors).

-Each cache has a dedicated write-buffer for write-back memory requests.
-The processor pipeline also has a write-buffer to maintain pending stores with long delays.
-We are going to assume for simplicity that all the write-buffers are infinitely sized.
-That means that the processor will never suffer stalls due to write-backs of dirty blocks or store instructions.
+Each cache also has a dedicated write-buffer for write-back memory requests.
+We are going to assume for simplicity that all cache write-buffers are infinitely sized.
+That means that the processor will never suffer stalls due to write-backs of dirty blocks.

 Also, each cache is a non-blocking cache, meaning that while the cache is waiting on a cache miss, the cache can continue servicing other memory